Preventing Top DFM Errors in Your PCB Design

 |

-Following design for manufacturability guidelines help you recognize errors in the early design stage.
+Following design for manufacturability guidelines helps you recognize errors in the early design stage.
 Fortunately, the DRC engine in Altium Designer® can help you catch these problems before you go to production.
 After you consult with your manufacturer, you can program the constraints listed above into your PCB design rules to ensure you can quickly catch and correct errors.
-Once your design is ready for a thorough design review and manufacturing, your team can share and collaborate in real time through the Altium 365™ platform.
+Once your design is ready for a thorough design review and manufacturing, your team can share and collaborate in real-time through the Altium 365™ platform.
 Design teams can use Altium 365 to share manufacturing data and test results, and design changes can be shared through a secure cloud platform and in Altium Designer.

 We have only scratched the surface of what’s possible with Altium Designer on Altium 365.
 Start your free trial of Altium Designer + Altium 365 today.
-And make sure to visit the Sierra Circuits website to learn more on manufacturing and assembly processes.
+And make sure to visit the Sierra Circuits website to learn more about manufacturing and assembly processes.